Michelle Maykin: Project Michelle

+As of June 2023, Project Michelle donor registrations have led to 62 bone marrow donations.

 Death and legacy

 In April 2008, two months after returning to work, Maykin began feeling symptoms comparable to those she felt in her original diagnosis.
 On May 7, 2008, her oncologist confirmed that she had indeed relapsed.
 In addition to this, a magnetic resonance imaging scan (MRI) revealed a mass on her brain.

 Maykin died at her mother's home in Contra Costa County on July 25, 2009, at the age of 27.
 Her ashes were scattered in the Pacific Ocean near Montara Beach in northern California.

 Maykin's crusade to increase awareness of leukemia and lymphoma within communities of color inspired other individuals, such as Janet Liang, to press forward with their searches for donors.

 California state senator Mark DeSaulnier of Concord introduced Senate Bill 1304, the Michelle Maykin Memorial Donation Protection Act; promoted by Maykins' mother, the bill passed the legislature and was signed into law by governor Arnold Schwarzenegger in 2010.
 The act states that all employees in the state of California who work for an employer with 15 or more employees will be protected and have legal rights if they are called upon to donate stem cells or an organ.
 Moreover, any period of time taken from work to donate marrow will not be considered as a break in continuous service; and the employer shall maintain and pay for coverage under a group health plan for the full duration of leave.